Stewed Okra & Tomatoes with Chicken Sausage

 • Adding roasted chicken sausage makes this dish even heartier.

-• Fire-Roasted crushed tomatoes (paid link) combined with tomato sauce serve as the base and helps create that wonderful stew consistency.
+• Fire-Roasted crushed tomatoes combined with tomato sauce serve as the base and helps create that wonderful stew consistency.

 • Can you really make any stew without minced garlic?
 That’s probably a “no”.